MostBasedCase/LOL-Analytics/README.md

 A self directed web application built to retrieve and visualize player statistics, match history, and in game performance data using the Riot Games API.
 The project was developed locally while learning front-end development and API integration.

-Although the original source code was not preserved, the system design, functionality, and UI are documented through screenshots and technical explanations.
+Although the original source code was not preserved, the system design, functionality, and UI are documented through screenshots and technical explanations, primarily to recreate this web app in the near future.

 ## Key Features
 - Player profile dashboard displaying rank, level, and more